 Pension Plan Fiduciary Net Position.
 Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at https://etf.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements.

 Payables to the Pension Plan

-At December 31, 2022, the Town reported no outstanding contributions to the pension plan for the year ended December 31, 2022.
+The Town reported no outstanding contributions to the pension plan for the year ended December 31, 2023.

 E. Fund Equity

 Nonspendable Fund Balance